 Best ingredients: Tea Tree Oil, Salicylic Acid, Glycolic Acid, and Benzoyl Peroxide.

 BEST FOR: DRY SKIN/ SENSITIVE SKIN/ ECZEMA/ MAKEUP REMOVAL

 The theory behind cleansing oils – an oily, watery formula – is oil attracts oil.
 So, when you massage an oil cleanser into your face, those good oils bind with the sebum and any makeup oil and dirt, and when you rinse your skin all the oil is removed together.
 An oil cleanser is a very gentle way of removing dirt from your skin, and it doesn’t clog your pores because it doesn’t sink in, it only removes impurities.
-Cleansing oils will also balance and maintain your skin’s natural PH, preventing your skin from producing excess oil, like it might do to combat drying ingredients from other cleansers.
+Cleansing oils will also balance and maintain your skin’s natural pH, preventing your skin from producing excess oil, like it might do to combat drying ingredients from other cleansers.
 The other benefit is natural oils are antibacterial and have antioxidants that help to improve your skin texture while retaining your skin’s typical moisture level.
 See our full guide to finding the best cleansing oil for your skin type here.
 We love to use a cleansing oil as the first step in our cleansing routine, and then follow with a water-based cleanser that suits our skin type.

 Beware of: If you have acne-prone skin, look for cleansers with the ingredients glycerin or silicone as these are non-comedogenic and non-acnegenic.
 Try to avoid parabens, petrolatum, phthalates, sodium laurel sulphate (SLS).

 Best ingredients: Grape seed, almond oil, sunflower seed oil, argan oil, green tea, vitamin E.